JulianC775/javascript_notes/projects/auto_clicker/overview.md

 *   **Hotkey Section:**
     *   Label displaying the current hotkey (e.g., "Hotkey: F6").
 Default to a sensible key (like F6).
     *   `CTkButton`: "Set Hotkey".
 Clicking this enters a "listening" state until the user presses the desired key combination.
-*   **Control & Status:**
-    *   `CTkLabel` for Status: "Status: Stopped" / "Status: Running" (Color change optional).
-    *   Optional: A main `CTkButton` for Start/Stop as an alternative to the hotkey (can mirror hotkey state).
+*   **Eating Feature Section (V2):**
+    *   Label: "Eating Feature (Off-Hand - Java Edition only)"
+    *   `CTkComboBox` for food type selection.
+    *   Label to display selected food's eating duration.
+    *   `CTkEntry` for "Eating Interval (minutes)" - for automated periodic eating.
+    *   `CTkButton` to trigger the eat action (manual eat now).
+    *   A small disclaimer label: "(For Minecraft: Java Edition only - Assumes food in off-hand)".

 ## Core Logic Outline

 1.  **GUI Setup (`CustomTkinter`):**
-    *   Create the main window and arrange widgets as planned.
+    *   Create the main window (`app = ctk.CTk()`) **before** defining any Tkinter/CustomTkinter variables (e.g., `ctk.StringVar`, `ctk.IntVar`).
+This is crucial to avoid `RuntimeError: Too early to create variable`.
+    *   Arrange widgets as planned according to the GUI Layout Plan.
-    *   Link input fields and radio buttons to variables.
+    *   Link input fields and radio buttons to their respective Tkinter variables after both the main window and variables are defined.
 2.  **Interval Calculation:**
     *   Function to read values from the four interval entry boxes.
     *   Validate input (ensure numbers).